coreyryanhanson/dockerfiles/ccminer-nvidia/README.md

 Tested on CentOS 7.4 using NVIDIA GTX980M.

 **Installation steps:**
+_Swap out CUDA 9 For CUDA 8 if you want to use the older version of CUDA.

 1. Download and install the [latest version of docker](https://docs.docker.com/engine/installation/).<br><br>
     _It works similarly to using virtual machines, but unlike VMs there is very little sacrifice in speed._